I’ve been taking step-by-step action to reduce my exposure to the services most likely to have links with or be infiltrated by the NSA.

 Secure Your Internet Connection with Tor

-This one involves rather more effort and commitment than the average user probably wants to have to expend, whether business or private.
+This one involves rather more effort and commitment than the average user would probably want to expend.

 But if you want to make your Internet connection and data stream pretty well fully secure – or as near as, then you can implement a system called Tor.